openactive/2018-20.openactive.io/home.markdown

 #### Our goal is to make data on what, where and when physical activity sessions happen, openly available.

-We are bringing together sports and physical activity organisations from across the sector to open up their opportunity data, from leisure operators to National Governing Bodies, local sports clubs to event providers, walking groups to fitness instructors.
+We are bringing together sports and physical activity organisations from across the sector to open up their opportunity data.

+From leisure operators to National Governing Bodies, local sports clubs to event providers, walking groups to fitness instructors.
 We are also helping other organisations to use this opportunity data to build interesting tools and experiences for consumers.

 [FIND OUT MORE]( {{ site.baseurl }}{% link how-it-works.md %}){: .button-primary} [Get Involved]( {{ site.baseurl }}{% link getting-started.md %}){: .button-primary--ghost}